-- The WebInspect Profiler is run to see if any settings need to be modified. - Set scan optimization option if necessary. - Navigate to key locations in your site that should be fully exercised.
+- The WebInspect Profiler is run to see if any settings need to be modified. - Set scan optimization option if necessary.

 Using the Profiler

 The WebInspect Profiler conducts a preliminary examination of the target Web site to determine if certain settings should be modified.
 If changes appear to be required, the Profiler returns a list of suggestions, which you may accept or reject.